 2) If an employee will have their deductions taken on a pre-tax or after-tax basis

 3) How frequently the deductions will take place and on which payroll periods

-5) Any special circumstances that occur for that employee population (such as unique payroll or deduction schedules)
+5) Any special circumstances that occur for that employee population (such as a unique payroll or deduction schedule)

 Once Ben Admin has Assigned the Benefit Program, the status for this Event will be set to Assigned and the Event will be moved forward to the next step.

 Once the employee has been assigned to the appropriate Benefit Program, the system will evaluate if the employee has any enrollment opportunities based on the JOB Action or the type of Event manually entered.
 For example, if the employee is a new hire or a rehire, they may have an enrollment opportunity.
 In such cases, the Hire Event is prepared so that the next step of the process allows the employee to make benefit elections using eBenefits.
 If an MSC Event is created because an employee has moved from one Employee Class to another, they may also have enrollment opportunities and/or lose benefits.
 If the Event created by the JOB row does not provide the employee with an enrollment opportunity, the process will stop with the assignment of the Benefit Program and the Event status will move to Prep None and will be close to further processing. (e.g. PAY for a pay increase, or PLA for a paid leave of absence).